Born Against

 Born Against was an American hardcore punk band from New York active between 1989 and 1993.
-In addition to their radical leftist politics, the group espoused a DIY punk message and challenged what they perceived as being a problem within the punk subculture of their time.
 Though Born Against received little media exposure while still together, they have since been described as "legendary" by the Chicago Reader and the LA Weekly.

 History

-The group was founded in early 1989 by guitarist Adam Nathanson and bassist Neil Burke, vocalist Sam McPheeters, and drummer John Guzman, who was replaced in early rehearsals by a drummer named George.
+The group was founded in early 1989 by guitarist Adam Nathanson, bassist Neil Burke, vocalist Sam McPheeters, and drummer John Guzman, who was replaced in early rehearsals by a drummer named George.
 George's tenure was also brief, and he was replaced after a single show by Nigel Schreiber in July 1989.
-This lineup recorded a demo cassette and a track for the Murders Among Us 7-inch compilation released on McPheeters' Vermiform Records label before Burke and Schreiber left the group late in the year.
-Born Against would continue to be plagued by rhythm section fluctuation throughout its career.
+This lineup recorded a demo cassette and a track for the Murders Among Us 7-inch compilation released on McPheeters' Vermiform Records label before Burke and Schreiber left the group later that year.
+Born Against would continue to be plagued by rhythm section fluctuation throughout its existence.

 In March 1990, the band reemerged with bassist Javier Villegas and drummer Darryl Kahan.
-The band issued its first two vinyl releases, the Eulogy single (whose anti-religious title track was dedicated to Steve Reddy of Equal Vision Records) and a self-titled 7-inch EP, and several compilation tracks.
-Later this year, Kahan was replaced by drummer John Hiltz, birthing the longest lasting incarnation of the band.
+The band issued its first two vinyl releases, the Eulogy single (whose anti-religious title track was dedicated to Steve Reddy of Equal Vision Records), a self-titled 7-inch EP, and several compilation tracks.
+Later that year, Kahan was replaced by drummer John Hiltz, birthing the longest lasting incarnation of the band.
 The group toured extensively, and released a debut LP, 1991's Nine Patriotic Hymns for Children, on Vermiform.
-Villegas left the group in late 1991.
-He was replaced in Born Against by bassist Bret Blue.
+Villegas left the group in late 1991 and was replaced by bassist Bret Blue.

 With Hiltz and Blue, Born Against continued its extensive touring, including a trip to Europe.
 By this point, the band's aggressive political message and related critique of their contemporaries had attracted media attention, and they endured animosity in New York City and beyond.
-They began work on a new record, which was stalled in July 1992 when Hiltz left the group.
+They then began work on a new record, which was stalled in July 1992 when Hiltz left the group.
 The final sessions that produced the resultant 10-inch record, Battle Hymns of the Race War, featured Melissa York on drums, although York never performed live with the group.